cryptpad/chainpad/readme.md

 * **initialState** (string) content to start off the pad with, default is empty-string.
-* **checkpointInterval** (number) the number of patches which should be allowed to go across the wire before sending a checkpoint.
-A small number will result in lots of sending of checkpoints which are necessarily large because they send the whole document in the message.
+* **checkpointInterval** (number) the number of patches which should be allowed to go across the wire before sending a *checkpoint*.
+A small number will result in lots of sending of *checkpoints* which are necessarily large because they send the whole document in the message.
 A large number will result in more patches to download for a new person joining the pad.
 * **avgSyncMilliseconds** (number) the number of milliseconds to wait before sending to the server